volume-trader/QuantowerKB/quantower-algo/introduction.md

 ## General idea

 **Quantower** trading platform provides a wide set of professional features for manual trading, but you can use it for algorithmic trading also.
-With VT-Terminal Algo solutions you can simply create standard trading scripts such as indicators and strategies, as well as additional platform extensions: own connectors with brokers, plugins, Custom columns, etc. What is differ Quantower, from other trading platforms - you don't need to study some proprietary language or development environment.
+With VT-Terminal Algo solutions you can simply create standard trading scripts such as indicators and strategies, as well as additional platform extensions: own connectors with brokers, plugins, Custom columns, etc. What is differ VT-Terminal, from other trading platforms - you don't need to study some proprietary language or development environment.
 You will use the only standard, well-known instruments, that used by developers all over the world.

 There are three main key points in our vision of algorithmic scripts development: